-In addition to the beneficiary's condition and documentation requirements that must be submitted and kept on file, all of the following basic criteria (1-9) must be met for a power wheelchair to be covered:
+In addition to the beneficiary's condition and documentation requirements that must be submitted and kept on file, all the following basic criteria (1-9) must be met for a power wheelchair to be covered:

-1. The beneficiary has a mobility limitation that significantly impairs his or her ability to participate in one or more MRADLs such as toileting, feeding, dressing, grooming, and bathing in customary locations in the home.
-A mobility limitation is one that:

-- a) Prevents the beneficiary from accomplishing an MRADL entirely, or - b) Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL; or c) Prevents the beneficiary from completing an MRADL within a reasonable time frame.

-- 2. The beneficiary's mobility limitation cannot be sufficiently and safely resolved by the use of an appropriately fitted cane or walker. - 3.
-The beneficiary does not have sufficient upper extremity function to self-propel an optimallyconfigured manual wheelchair in the home to perform MRADLs during a typical day. - 4.
+- 1. The beneficiary has a mobility limitation that significantly impairs the ability to participate in one or more MRADLs such as toileting, feeding, dressing, grooming, and bathing in customary locations.
+A mobility limitation is one that: - A. Prevents the beneficiary from accomplishing an MRADL entirely. - B. Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL. - C. Prevents the beneficiary from completing an MRADL within a reasonable time frame. - 2.
+The beneficiary's mobility limitation cannot be sufficiently and safely resolved using an appropriately fitted cane or walker. - 3.
+The beneficiary does not have sufficient upper extremity function to self-propel an optimally configured manual wheelchair to perform MRADLs during a typical day. - 4.
 The beneficiary has the mental and physical capabilities to safely operate the power wheelchair provided. - 5.
-If the beneficiary is unable to safely operate the power wheelchair, the beneficiary has a caregiver who is unable to adequately propel an optimally configured manual wheelchair, but is available, willing, and able to safely operate the power wheelchair that is provided. - 6.
-The beneficiary's weight is less than or equal to the weight capacity of the power wheelchair that is provided. - 7.
-The beneficiary's home provides adequate access between rooms, maneuvering space, and surfaces for the operation of the power wheelchair that is provided. - 8.
-Use of a power wheelchair will significantly improve the beneficiary's ability to participate in MRADLs and the beneficiary will use it in the home.
+If the beneficiary is unable to safely operate the power wheelchair, the beneficiary has a caregiver who is unable to adequately propel an optimally configured manual wheelchair, but is available, willing and able to safely operate the power wheelchair provided. - 6.
+The beneficiary's weight is less than or equal to the weight capacity of the power wheelchair provided. - 7.
+The beneficiary's home living environment provides adequate access between rooms, maneuvering space and surfaces for the operation of the power wheelchair provided. - 8.
+Use of a power wheelchair will significantly improve the beneficiary's ability to participate in MRADLs.
 For beneficiaries with severe cognitive and/or physical impairments, participation in MRADLs may require the assistance of a caregiver. - 9.
-The beneficiary has not expressed an unwillingness to use a power wheelchair in the home.

-- a) Limitations of strength, endurance, range of motion, or coordination, presence of pain, or deformity or absence of one or both upper extremities are relevant to the assessment of upper extremity function. - b) An optimally-configured manual wheelchair is one with an appropriate wheelbase, device weight, seating options, and other appropriate nonpowered accessories.
+The beneficiary has not expressed an unwillingness to use a power wheelchair: - A. Limitations of strength, endurance, range of motion, or coordination, presence of pain or deformity or absence of one or both upper extremities are relevant to the assessment of upper extremity function.

+B. An optimally configured manual wheelchair is one with an appropriate wheelbase, device weight, seating options and other appropriate non-powered accessories.